Consequences are Harsh in Jacksonville for DUI Convictions

 - Fourth DUI offense: the permanent revocation of a driver’s license with no possibility of a hardship reinstatement.

 In addition, there are financial penalties in Florida for a DUI conviction.
 Those convicted of driving under the influence in the sunshine state can expect to pay monetary fines that increase based on the persons’ past history and the level of impairment at the time of the offense.
 The fines include for a :

 - First-offense DUI: between $500 and $1,000.
 If a minor is in the vehicle at the time of the infraction or if the driver’s BAC is 0.15 or higher, the fines go up to between $1,000 and $2,000;

 - Second-offense DUI: between $1,000 and $2,000.
 If a minor is in the vehicle at the time of the infraction or if the driver’s BAC is 0.15 or higher, the fines go up to between $2,000 and $4,000;

 - Third-offense DUI: between $2,000 and $5,000.
 If a minor is in the vehicle at the time of the infraction or if the driver’s BAC is 0.15 or higher, the fines go up to between $4,000 and $5,000;

 Florida Criminal Attorneys

 When it comes to DUI charges, do not take any chances.
-If you have been charged with a DUI or have been accused of any other crime in Florida, you should immediately contact the experienced criminal attorneys at Shorstein, Lasnetski, & Gihon Law.
+If you have been charged with a DUI or have been accused of any other crime in Florida, you should immediately contact the experienced criminal attorneys at Lasnetski Gihon Law.
 Contact us today for your initial case evaluation.